ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The verification is the same for Signed Statement and the signer MAY include the `kid` header parameter.
 Verifiers MUST support the `did:web` method, all other methods are optional.

-The following requirements for the COSE signature of the Merkle Root are added:
+The following requirements for the Receipt are added:

 - The SCITT version header MUST be included and its value match the `version` field of the Receipt structure
 - The DID of Issuer header (in Signed Statements) MUST be included and its value match the `ts_identifier` field of the Receipt structure